appscode/blog/content/post/running-databases-on-kubernetes/index.md

 ---
 title: Running Production-Grade Databases on Kubernetes - Challenges and Solutions
-date: 2022-05-26
+date: "2022-05-26"
 weight: 14
 authors:
 - Tamal Saha
 - Dipta Roy
 tags:
 - cloud-native platform
-- kubernetes native data platform
+- database
-- kubernetes native
+- kubedb
 - kubernetes
-- database
 - kubernetes database
+- kubernetes native
+- kubernetes native data platform
-- run production-grade database
+- manage database in kubernetes
 - run & manage database in k8s
 - run & manage database in kubernetes
+- run production-grade database
-- manage database in kubernetes
+- running production-grade databases on kubernetes
-- kubedb
 - stash
-- running production-grade databases on kubernetes
 ---

 As containers are taking over the world of software development, Kubernetes has emerged as the platform that lets developers seamlessly deploy, scale, run applications, and manage their life cycles.
 Kubernetes is a DevOps game-changer since it allows teams to focus on applications and deployment rather than worrying about the underlying infrastructure.
 Given the multi-cloud environment in which DevOps teams perform, Kubernetes abstracts the cloud provider and enables enterprises to build cloud-native applications that can run anywhere.